mikevoronov/libp2p-dissector/README.md

 # SECIO Protocol Dissector

 A Wireshark Lua plugin to dissect SECIO protocol packets with support of decryption.
-This plugin indended to run with [this fork](https://github.com/michaelvoronov/go-libp2p-secio) of go-libp2p-secio since it supports dumping secret symmetric keys.
+This plugin indended to run with go-libp2p-secio [fork](https://github.com/michaelvoronov/go-libp2p-secio) since it supports dumping secret symmetric keys.

 ## Usage:
 Copy the `main.lua` into your Wireshark `Personal Plugins` folder.
 To find out where it is located, open Wireshark and go to **Help->About Wireshark** and it will be listed in the **Folders** tab.
 You may need to create the folder the first time.